General store: Dominican Republic

-In the Dominican Republic, a colmado is the country's equivalent to a general store.
-Colmado literal translation is 'full to the brim' implying its great density of goods in a small space.
+In the Dominican Republic the equivalent of the general store is the colmado, a word whose literal translation is 'full to the brim', implying its great density of goods in a small space.
 The colmado is much more than just a general store, for it offers a social gathering point for the residents of the town or neighborhood.
 The colmado is an important institution in the Dominican Republic serving as an economic, social and political center for every small community.
 It is common for colmados to have loud Dominican music such as merengue, bachata, or salsa playing.
 A common pastime for Dominican men is to play dominoes and drink a beer at their local colmado on Sundays.
 Another particularity of the colmado is that they provide delivery service of their products directly to the customer's dwelling.
-Products range from beer, snacks, toilet paper to flash lights and canned food.
+Products range from beer, snacks, and toilet paper to flashlights and canned food.

 Egypt

-The Greek merchants in Egypt were called bakal.
+In Egypt the closest equivalent of the country store traditionally tended to be Greek-owned businesses, and these Greek merchants were called bakal.

 Finland

-General stores (sekatavarakauppa) first appeared in Finland in 1859 when fixed shop retailers were allowed to set up shop in rural towns for the first time.
+General stores (sekatavarakauppa) first appeared in Finland in 1859 when fixed shop retailers were allowed to set up shops in rural towns for the first time.
 Prior to that, authorised trade in rural products other than those produced in the same region depended on city travel, open-air markets and fairs.
-A related type of store is the village store (kyläkauppa), typically located in sparsely populated towns, which still perform many similar functions to general stores.
+A related type of store is the village store (kyläkauppa), typically located in sparsely populated towns, which still performs many similar functions to general stores.
 As in many other countries, their numbers were greatly reduced with the advent of supermarkets, from over 3400 such shops in 1980 to 241 in 2017.

 India

 In India, a tapri is a regional version of a general store.
-It stores all home, personal, medical, and hygienic daily used products.
+It stores all home, personal, medical, and hygienic daily-use products.
 Many Kirana shops sell products other than food, such as clothing or household items, stationery, toys, tools, and medicines.
-Small Kirna stores, which are generally located on the corner of streets and generally known as katta or tapri, sell cigarettes, tobacco, and tea.
+Small Kirana stores, which are generally located on the corner of streets and generally known as katta or tapri, sell cigarettes, tobacco, and tea.

+Recently, there has been a notable integration of Aadhaar-enabled Payment System (AePS) services in Kirana or general stores across India.
+AePS allows customers to conduct basic banking transactions such as cash withdrawal, balance inquiry, and fund transfer using their Aadhaar number and biometric authentication.
+This integration has enabled Kirana stores to serve as financial service points, offering convenient banking services to local communities.

+On 30 July 2024, Open Network for Digital Commerce (ONDC) introduced an interoperable QR code to link neighborhood store owners with consumers.
+With ONDC-registered buyer apps like Magicpin and Paytm, merchants can create a unique QR code that customers can scan to access their online store on the ONDC platform.

 Namibia

-Due to its sparse population there are still a number of general dealers in Namibia, for instance the Solitaire General Dealer in Solitaire, an important stopover for tourists through Namibia Namib-Naukluft Park.
+Due to its sparse population, there are still a number of general stores (called dealers) in Namibia, such as the Solitaire General Dealer in Solitaire, an important stopover for tourists throughout Namibia's Namib-Naukluft Park.